StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 >![](/assets/img/reverse-engineering/trace-oran-berry.png)<br>
 >Tracing the healing amount of the Oran Berry to the top of the function

 The 0x64 in `r10` came from `r2`, but there are no more references to `r2` between here and the start of the function.
+Remember that registers `r0`-`r3` are designated for passing arguments into a function.
 This means that `r2` is the third parameter of `FUN_08077c44`, and the 0x64 came from the code that called `FUN_08077c44`.
 The next step is to find the caller of this function.

 Scroll to the bottom of `FUN_08077cc44`, and you'll find the `bx` instruction at 0x8077dd6 marking the end of the function.
 Make a breakpoint in mGBA at 0x8077dd6, then continue program execution to hit the breakpoint.
 Note that before hitting the breakpoint, you'll hit the watchpoint for player HP again; this is where the player's HP is capped at their max HP.